What is in this Article?

 - On the left panel, select the Edit Beam tool.

-- Option 1: Create nodes from table, click on the + icon to insert the row → Insert until there are 13 rows on the table → Fill X, Y, Z values into them as in the figure below → Click on the Create Nodes button below the table.
+- Option 1 - Create nodes manually from table: Click the + icon to add rows until there are 13 rows in the table.
+Enter the X, Y, Z coordinates as shown in the figure below, then click the Create Nodes button

-After finishing one of these options, 13 nodes will appear on the Graphic Window.
+Once the above steps are completed, 13 nodes will appear in the Graphic Window.

 Step 2: Create Beams Model From Nodes